gfgit/ModelRailroadTimetablePlanner/CONTRIBUTING.md

 1. Create a file named `traintimetable_*.ts` in translation folder.
 Replace placeholder with language code (i.e. `it`, `de`, `fr`, etc).

-2. Make file known to Cmake by adding it to [`src/translations/CMakeLists.txt`](src/translations/CMakeLists.txt).
+2. Make file known to CMake by adding it to [`src/translations/CMakeLists.txt`](src/translations/CMakeLists.txt).
 Add the file name with path in `TRAINTIMETABLE_TS_FILES` variabile.